uoregon-libraries/slip-printer/README.md

 how to adapt this for tools like Kubernetes, podman, etc., you can of course do that, but you're on your own.

-1) Build the image: `docker-compose build`.
+1. Build the image: `docker-compose build`.
-2) Copy `docker-compose.override-example.yml` to `docker-compose.override.yml` and modify if needed.
+2. Copy `docker-compose.override-example.yml` to `docker-compose.override.yml`
+   and modify if needed.
-3) Make sure your API key (in `vars.php`) is one you feel comfortable using in development.
+3. Make sure your API key (in `vars.php`) is one you feel comfortable using in development.
 It may be better to have a production API key separately from your development key.

+Run the stack! `docker-compose up`.
+Make sure you rebuild whenever code changes, or else you can manually mount your dirs into the running container, but a rebuild is fast enough that I'm not bothering with that for now.

 ### Production